How to choose a home theater projector

 As the illustration above shows, a projector's image doesn't follow the lens precisely.
 The image is offset a bit to allow placement on a table or ceiling mounting.
 Either way, it's important to make sure the lens is parallel to the screen.
 If the projector and screen aren't correctly aligned, the image will look like a trapezoid instead of a rectangle.

 If you have more of a dedicated home theater in mind (or if you want to keep your projector out of the reach of small children), you can ceiling-mount it.
 This makes for a neat, uncluttered look, but it does call for some DIY skills.

 Note that for ceiling mounting, you typically flip the projector upside-down.
 We carry ceiling mounts for most of our projectors, so that part is straightforward.
-But, the projector also needs AC power, plus a video connection from any source you want to feed to it.
-It's not a problem for new construction, or if you're remodeling, but trickier in a finished room (especially if there's not an attic overhead).
+But the projector also needs AC power, plus a video connection from any source you want to feed to it.
+It's not a problem for new construction, or if you're remodeling, but installation is trickier in a finished room (especially if there's not an attic overhead).
 Check out our guide to in-wall wiring for more help with this.